custom-components/sensor.rpi_power/README.md

 <h2>Breaking change: this project went from sensor to binary_sensor.</h2>

+* Manually download and install the files from the aforementioned URL into your custom_components\rpi_power
+* Modify your config.yaml and make sure that - platform: rpi_power is under binary_sensor: section (create if missing) instead of sensor: (that's the breaking change the author is referring to in the readme)
+* Restart Home Assistant
+* Replace in your lovelace cards / automations / scripts / whatever... any mention to sensor.rpi_power_status by binary_sensor.rpi_power_status

 For more information about Raspberry Pi Power supplies check the following [link](https://github.com/superjamie/lazyweb/wiki/Raspberry-Pi-Power).

 ## Getting started